 This is one of the most creative commercials on the list.
 Here, viewers see different colors of bright paint bombs exploding on and around buildings.
 Here, Sony is promoting the vibrant color of the Bravia, its new LCD television.

 Sony isn’t explicitly focusing on the product here.
 Rather, they created a visually stunning commercial that is highly shareable.
-People want to watch this sort of commercial rather than a basic commercial explaining the features of a television.
+People want to watch this sort of commercial rather than a basic commercial explaining the features of television.
 Sony’s bet paid off, as this was a massively viral video in 2006.
 The lesson?
 Make sure you’re creating videos that people actually want to watch and share.

 10. “Share the Air” Presentation